Data Protection Policy

 Issue 1 – September 2018

 About this procedure

-This Data Protection policy applies to all operations of South East Scotland Regional Scout Council, including those at Bonaly Outdoor Centre and Longcraig Water Sports Centre.
+This Data Protection policy applies to all operations of South East Scotland Regional Scout Council, including those at Bonaly Scout Centre and Longcraig Water Sports Centre.
 It does not cover the operations of Districts and Groups, who should have their own policies.

 This policy is designed to ensure that South East Scotland Regional Scout Council complies with its obligations under the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018 (“DPA 2018”) and conforms to the following eight data protection principles: